Can a Christian celebrate Diwali, a festival for Hindus, Sikhs, and Jains?

 As Diwali approached, the villagers began decorating their homes, preparing little clay lamps they would place around them.
 To celebrate the festival, many people thatched their houses with new grass and bought new clothing.
 As Diwali approached, however, the Prasads began feeling depressed.
 For the first time they could remember, their home would be dark and not decorated at Diwali time.
 It didn't help their mood that Mr. and Mrs. Pakraj were away visiting a neighboring village.

 As Victor neared his own home the next evening, he was still unsure exactly what he would say to the Prasads.
-He did remember hearing that the first Christians in Europe had begun to celebrate the birth of Christ during a pagan Winter Festival.
+He remembered hearing that the first Christians in Europe began to celebrate the birth of Christ during a pagan Winter Festival.
 The Christians had picked that time because many of them were servants and their masters gave them some days off during that festival.
 Victor understood that Christians had taken the pagan symbol of an evergreen tree decorated with lights and turned it into a symbol of their own evergreen hope for eternal life because chapters 8 and 9 of John's Gospel speak of Jesus as the light of the world.

-Could a similar reinterpretation be made of the Hindu festival of Diwali which also celebrates a victory of good over evil?
+Could a similar reinterpretation be made of the Hindu festival of Diwali, which also celebrates a victory of good over evil?
 Victor wondered if there was a way that something in the Diwali festival could become one of those "redemptive analogies" that Don Richardson had written about.
 Perhaps.

 Victor Pakraj felt it was important for new converts to make a clear break from Hinduism.
 If they did not draw clear distinctions between Hinduism and Christianity, the Christian community risked being absorbed under Hinduism's inclusive umbrella.
 If that happened, the distinctiveness of Jesus Christ and the witness to His saving power would be blurred and perhaps completely lost.